Digital Marketing Glossary: The Ultimate Guide

 Conversation Rate:

-The percentage of people who take the desired action on a website (buying something, sharing something, etc.) It calculated by dividing the number of goal achievements by the total number of visitors.
+The percentage of people who take the desired action on a website (buying something, sharing something, etc.) It is calculated by dividing the number of goal achievements by the total number of visitors.

 Cross-Device:

-The multiple screens (for example, a desktop, an iPad, and iPhone) users have.
+The multiple screens (for example, a desktop, an iPad, and an iPhone) users have.
 Marketers try to determine which messages work best for which devices.

 Crowdsourcing:

-Getting ideas, information, or input from other publishers, freelancers, clients, or members of your audience.
+Get ideas, information, or input from other publishers, freelancers, clients, or members of your audience.

 D